KonoSuba: Popularity

 The KonoSuba light novels have been quite popular.
-As of March 2, 2016, the 11-volume series has a total of 1.5 million copies in print, each volume selling 136,000 copies.
+By March 2, 2016, the 11-volume series had a total of 1.5 million copies in print, each volume selling 136,000 copies on average.
 In January 2018, the light novel series ranked first among the top 50 best selling digital manga and light novels in worldwide stores by BookWalker.
-As of February 2019, the light novels had 6.5 million copies in print.
+By February 2019, the light novels had 6.5 million copies in print.
 In a review of the first novel, Andy Hanley praised the series' comedy reflected in the "tired genre" as well as its cast finding them appealing based on their traits.
 However, Hanley criticized the short length of the first volume.
 The series won BookWalker's 2016 Grand Prix Award.

-In 2016, the anime was voted the tenth-best TV anime in the Newtype 2015–16 Awards.
-KonoSuba also finished runner-up for Best Comedy in the Anime Awards 2016 to Haven't You Heard?
+In 2016, the anime was voted as the tenth-best TV anime in the Newtype 2015–16 Awards.
+KonoSuba also finished runner-up for Best Comedy in the Crunchyroll's Anime Awards 2016 to Haven't You Heard?
 I'm Sakamoto.
-In 2019, the anime was chosen as the favorite isekai series in the Funimation 'Decade of Anime' fan polls, where they vote for the favorite anime series through decade in various genres.
+In 2019, the anime won "Isekai Series of the Decade" at the Funimation's Decade of Anime poll, where the fans voted for their favorite anime across multiple categories.

 Critical response

 Like its light novel counterpart, the anime has received positive reception for its comedy, parody of the isekai genre, and faithful adaptation of the light novels.
 Reviewing the first few episodes, Anime News Network (ANN)'s Theron Martin described the second episode as "the funniest episode of anime I have seen since Monthly Girls' Nozaki-kun aired", while also praising the series' musical score.
 The voice acting has also been a subject of praise; Nick Creamer of ANN commended Sora Amamiya and Rie Takahashi's roles as Aqua and Megumin for the energy provided in their performances, while Martin applauded Jun Fukushima for his work in voicing Kazuma, considering his dry tone an additional factor in the show's humor.

 From the Legend of Crimsons release in Japan, Daryl Harding, writing for Crunchyroll News praised the story and comedy of the film noting that the "classic humor of (the TV series) translates well to a film runtime."
-Daryl Harding did criticise the film by stating that "It doesn’t look too different than the TV series" even with "more effects placed over the animation during scenes of explosive magic."
+Daryl Harding did criticise the film by stating that "It doesn't look too different than the TV series" even with "more effects placed over the animation during scenes of explosive magic."